Cysiuu/Place/README.md

 Discover, mark, and share remarkable places around the world.
 Place is a platform where travelers and locals can share their favorite locations, from hidden gems to popular landmarks.

-## Docker Setup Guide for development
+## Docker Setup Guide for Development

 This guide will help you set up the application using Docker containers.